 F-1 and J-1 Travel

-- Remember to turn in your I-94 card as you depart the U.S. Beginning April 30th, U.S. Customs and Border Protection (CBP) will no longer provide paper I-94 cards at the Port of Entry (except in limited circumstances).
+- Beginning April 30th, 2013 U.S. Customs and Border Protection (CBP) no longer provides paper I-94 cards at the Port of Entry (except in limited circumstances).
 For details, visit: I-94 Newsflash

 If you have any questions before you depart the U.S., please contact OISS.